 - A student’s employer calls regarding a business emergency where the student’s job may depend on his or her response.

-Student emergency messages received by the campus switchboard or other campus office should be transferred to the Office of Student Affairs.
+Student emergency messages received by the campus switchboard or other campus office should be transferred to Student Affairs.

 Student Affairs personnel will:

-- Determine whether or not the situation is an emergency, as defined by this policy.
+- Determine whether the situation is an emergency, as defined by this policy.

-- Attempt to determine the student’s location and attempt to deliver the message.
+- Attempt to determine the student’s location and deliver the message.

-- Communicate with switchboard or campus office whether the message was delivered or not.
+- Communicate with the switchboard or campus office whether the message was delivered or not.